maximusfowler/python-longscripts/README.md

 #### Step 2.
 Monitor your script
-by running longscripts.py from the command line.
+You can check on your script's progress by running ```python longscripts.py``` from the command line.

 Example Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~